Mickey Mouse: Social impact

 The silhouette of Mickey Mouse's head has become an iconic image.

+In 2008, Time named Mickey one of the world's most famous cultural symbols of the 20th and 21st centuries.

 Use in protest votes

-In the United States, protest votes are often made to indicate dissatisfaction with the slate of candidates presented on a particular ballot or to highlight the inadequacies of a particular voting procedure.
+In the U.S., protest votes are often made to indicate dissatisfaction with the slate of candidates presented on a particular ballot or to highlight the inadequacies of a particular voting procedure.
 Since most states' electoral systems do not provide for blank balloting or a choice of "None of the Above", most protest votes take the form of a clearly non-serious candidate's name entered as a write-in vote.
 Mickey Mouse is often selected for this purpose.
 As an election supervisor in Georgia observed, "If Mickey Mouse doesn't get votes in our election, it's a bad election."
 The earliest known mention of Mickey Mouse as a write-in candidate dates back to the 1932 New York City mayoral elections.

 Mickey Mouse's name has also been known to appear fraudulently on voter registration lists, such as in the 2008 U.S. presidential election.